jgroom33/vrnetlab/saos/README.md

 ## Limitations

-The launch command is using a hard coded variant (5132).
-Serial numbers are fixed.
+* The launch command is using a hard coded variant (5132).
+* Serial numbers are fixed.
+* The issue tracked by [PNVAL-227058](https://agile-jira.ciena.com/browse/PNVAL-227058) will apply.

 ## Contact